 With broad interests in International Relations, Christopher sees the world as increasingly interconnected where shared issues impact people both domestically and globally.
 With a minor in Hispanic Studies, Christopher has chosen to focus on Latin America due to its strategic importance for U.S. national security as well as his love of the region’s culture and language.
 His senior thesis evaluates the effectiveness of the U.S. government’s programs in Panama to improve the efficiency and human rights protections of their recently reformed criminal court system.
 He traveled to Panama with support from the International Relations Program and the Center for Undergraduate Research and Fellowships to interview Panamanian judges, prosecutors, defense attorneys, police, and forensic scientists who participated in U.S. training programs.
 The final report with recommendations will be shared with the U.S. Department of Justice, the U.S. Department of State, and the Panamanian Embassy to improve these efforts and may be applied to similar programs throughout the region.

 Christopher is also deeply involved in the Penn community.
 As the Co-Chair of the University Honor Council, he led the student organization that promotes a high standard of integrity and conduct on campus.
 He was also a student representative for the Task Force on a Safe and Responsible Campus Community.
 In addition, Christopher is Editor-in-Chief of the Sigma Iota Rho Journal of International Relations, the annual publication of the national honor society for international studies which is headquartered at Penn, has a circulation of over 3,000, and is housed in the Library of Congress.
-As Editor-in-Chief, he works to recruit a renowned headliner, who for this year is President George W. Bush, and review student submissions from around the world to promote innovative scholarship on global issues.
+As Editor-in-Chief, he reviews student submissions from around the world to promote innovative scholarship on global issues.